magic-akari/lrc-maker/README.md

 ## Star this project :star:

-If you like give us a star :star: Share this project to help more people.
+If you like give us a star :star: Also share this project to help more people.

 ---